shawna-tuli-silicon-valley/uci-alpha-kappa-psi-professional-business-fraternity/README.md

-# uci-alpha-kappa-psi-business
+# Alpha Kappa Psi

-UCI | Led Alpha Kappa Psi business fraternity in developing its newest brothers into principled business leaders.
+I was the Vice President of Professional Development of Alpha Kappa Psi at UCI.